Polygons

 (2000).

-Zomable Polygons
+Zomable polygons

 There are many types of two-dimensional figures.
 In what follows, we will concentrate on